KenYew/python-playground/README.md

 # AVG: O(n^2) Time | O(1) Space
 # WORST: O(n^2) Time | O(1) Space
 def bubbleSort(array):
+    # 1: Keep track on whether the array is sorted or not using the isSorted Boolean
     isSorted = False
     counter = 0
+    # 2: While we haven't sort the array yet,
     while not isSorted:
+        # 3: Set the isSorted to True for now,
         isSorted = True
+        # 4: Loop through all elements with a range that decrements with every sorted element (using a counter)
         for idx in range(len(array) - 1 - counter):
+            # 5: If array[idx] > array[idx + 1], swap their values
             if array[idx] > array[idx + 1]:
                 swap(idx, idx + 1, array)
+                # 6: Reset the isSorted Boolean to False so that we keep entering the while loop
                 isSorted = False
+        # 7: Increment the counter with each successful sorted element (so that we don't include it in the next iteration of sorting)
         counter += 1
     return array